hubert-cywka/team.up-back/README.md

 - access list of sport events ✅
 - create own sport events ✅
 - modify or delete sport events created by that user ✅
-- enroll for any sport event ⌛
+- enroll for any sport event ✅
-- remove enrollment ⌛
+- remove enrollment ✅
+- get list of events user is enrolled for ✅
+- get list of users enrolled for an event ✅

 ### What can admin do?